sakshijain009/Corona-Vaccine-Management-System/README.md

 Our web app using mysql database manages all the patients, hospital and inventory data.<br>
 <img src="refer/homepart.png" height="400">
 <br>
 Inventory supplies vaccine to hospitals.
-Each hospital provides a particular brand of vaccine (Say Covaxin or Covishield).<br>
+Each hospital provides a particular brand of vaccine (Say Covaxin or Covishield).
+Patients can register for hospitals in their area and the hospital can view all the patient requests for vaccine in their hospital on creating an account and loggin in.
+This aids in easy management of data for the hospitals.<br>
 ## Built With
 - HTML - Markup language
 - CSS - Style Sheet language